 A summary of the Council's borrowings, categories of financial liabilities, debt maturity structure, interest payable and the different types of risks is contained in Note 17 to these accounts.
-Sources and funds used to meet capital expenditure are summarised in the capital spend section of this Narrative Report and more detail is contained in the 5th July 2023 Joint Strategic Committee report "Financial Performance 2022/23 - Capital and Projects Outturn".
-This report is available on the joint Adur District Council and Worthing Borough Council website www.adur-worthing.gov.uk.
+Sources and funds used to meet capital expenditure are summarised in the capital spend section of this Narrative Report and more detail is contained in the 9th July 2024 Joint Strategic Committee report "Financial Performance 2023/24 - Capital and Projects Outturn".

-Capital Investment Plans 2023/24 - 2025/26
+Capital Investment Plans 2024/25 - 2026/27